OpenMatch/Augmentation-Adapted-Retriever/README.md

 ## 1 Environment

-The code requires the CUDA10.2 toolkit.
+The code is using Python 3.9.13 and requires the CUDA 10.2 toolkit.

 ##### Install basic dependencies